Direct-to-consumer advertising: Partial deregulation

+The pharmaceutical industry felt that the FDA's requirements made television commercials for medications infeasible, as the aforementioned summaries had been increasing in length (usually taking up an entire separate page of fine print when published in a magazine) and used technical language.
+In the 1990s, the industry pushed the FDA to make its regulations less burdensome.
+By 1996, some drug manufacturers had begun to leverage a loophole in the regulations by airing commercials that did not contain medical claims at all: an ad for the allergy medication Claritin contained slogans such as "Clear days and nights are here" and "It's time for Claritin", and asked viewers to call a phone number or consult their doctor for more information.

-A 1996 marketing campaign for then-prescription allergy medication Claritin found a loophole, by intentionally excluding information about the medication itself from its advertising.
-Claritin's television commercial contained only imagery, slogans such as "Clear days and nights are here" and "It's time for Claritin", and asked viewers to call a phone number or consult their doctor for more information.
-In 1997, the FDA issued new guidelines that were intended to make DTCM on radio and television less burdensome.
-In particular, the FDA clarified that informing the audience of where the "brief summary" can be obtained (such as a magazine ad, phone hotline, or website) constituted "adequate provision" of risk information, and thus relieved them from being included in the ad.
+In 1997, the FDA issued new guidelines that were intended to make DTCA on radio and television less burdensome; it ruled that informing the audience of where the "brief summary" of risk information can be obtained (such as a magazine ad, phone hotline, or website) constituted "adequate provision", and thus relieved them from being included in the ad.
 The FDA also recognized reminder ads (such as the aforementioned Claritin ad) as not being subject to these rules, since they do not contain claims or statements regarding the indications and benefits of the medication.

 The industry quickly took advantage of the new guidelines: by 1998, advertising spending on DTCA had reached $1.12 billion.
 Despite this growth, there were concerns that some ads had an insufficient focus on properly discussing the product, while concerns were also shown for inappropriate demographic targeting, such as the advertising of erectile dysfunction medications during programming that may be widely watched by children.
 In 2005, Pharmaceutical Research and Manufacturers of America (PhRMA) instituted new voluntary guidelines for DTCA, including requirements to voluntarily submit ads to the FDA for review and educate health professionals on new medications before an advertising campaign commences, use clear language in advertising, obtain appropriate age targeting for advertisements involving subject matter that may be inappropriate to certain audiences, and to not use "reminder" ads.
 By 2011, spending on pharmaceutical advertising had grown to approximately US$4.5 billion per year, and increased to $5.2 billion by 2016.

 With the increasing spending, DTCA began to face opposition.
 In 2015, the American Medical Association's house of delegates voted in favor of a motion supporting the prohibition of DTCA, arguing that these marketing efforts contribute to the high cost of drugs, and "inflates demand for new and more expensive drugs, even when these drugs may not be appropriate".
 On March 4, 2016, Senator Al Franken introduced the Protecting Americans from Drug Marketing Act, which proposed the removal of tax breaks for pharmaceutical companies who engage in DTCA.
 Franken similarly showed concerns that the industry was spending too much on marketing.
 In a similar move, representative Rosa DeLauro called for a three-year moratorium on advertising of newly-approved prescription drugs.